techniboogie-dart/revolver/README.md

     $ revolver --help
     -e, --ext                 Watch only the specified extensions.
+    -w, --working-dir         Overrides the current working directory,.
+                              (defaults to "/files/projects/dart/revolver")

     -p, --use-polling         Using file polling, rather than file system events, to detect file changes.
     -h, --help                Displays this help information.
-    -g, --git                 Git project.
-Ignores git files and respects the contents of .gitignore.
+    -g, --[no-]git            Ignores git files and respects the contents of .gitignore.
+                              (defaults to on)

     -d, --[no-]ignore-dart    Ignore dart project files.
                               (defaults to on)

 ### Examples ###